meastory/meastory/generative/story_framework_template.md

 }
 ```

+- Backgrounds vs. illustrations: `scenes[].background` is reserved for future room backdrops (transparent video compositing).
+Overlay art should use `scenes[].illustration`, which references `media.illustrations` entries.
+- Illustration storage: Prefer defining `media.illustrations[...].storage_path`; if omitted, the runtime resolves `illustrations/stories/{story-id}/{scene-id}.png` by default.
+- Titles and description: Provide a concise top‑level `description`, and a readable `title` for every scene.
 - Use `storyType` and `personalization.tokens` to signal personalization; keep placeholders like `{{childName}}` in text with fallbacks in `personalization.defaults`.
 - Set `interactive=false` for linear stories (no choices).
 Scenes still supported.
 - Prefer `media.backgrounds` and `media.characters` for art prompts; keys referenced by scenes.